HenrikWittemeier/HenrikWittemeier/README.md

 - 👋 Hi, I’m @HenrikWittemeier
 - 👀 I’m interested in IoT
-- 🌱 I’m currently learning Coding ;)
+- 🌱 I’m currently learning Vue.js ;)

 <!---
 HenrikWittemeier/HenrikWittemeier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.